etzm/iscc-sum/docs/treewalk-spec.md

 3. Sort entries by comparing the resulting byte sequences lexicographically

-When multiple entries have identical names after NFC normalization, implementations **MUST** yield all such entries in the order they are returned by the storage system's listing API.
+When multiple entries have identical names after NFC normalization, implementations **MUST** yield all such entries sorted by lexicographically comparing their original, pre-normalization UTF-8 encoded byte sequences as a tie-breaker.
 This ensures deterministic output even when storage systems allow multiple entries with equivalent names.

 > [!WARNING]
 > Some storage systems (e.g., case-insensitive filesystems) may prevent creation of entries with names that